Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Fossil Springs is a unique oasis that boasts rushing waterfalls, crystal clear pools, an emerald grotto, and the infamous “toilet bowl”.

-Access is along the Bob Bear trail and you must reserve a permit in advance.
-The trail is a grueling 8 miles roundtrip.
+Access is along the Bob Bear trail, and you must reserve a permit in advance.
+The trail is a grueling 8 miles round-trip.

 The trail descends 1,500 feet for 4 miles until you reach the waterfall.
-It’s the return trip that is a killer as you’ll be hiking back uphill for 4 miles after spending all day playing in the sun.
+It’s the return trip that is a killer, as you’ll be hiking back uphill for 4 miles after spending all day playing in the sun.

 The temperatures can also reach around 100 degrees in the summer, so you’ll need to pack plenty of water and plan accordingly.